Sculpture

-Artigas Planas incorporated many collections and continues to be present in Spain but also in Denmark, Norway, Germany, Belgium and France.
+Artigas Planas has been included in numerous collections, and continues to have a presence in Spain, as well as in Denmark, Norway, Germany, Belgium and France.

 The artist created a monumental sculpture for the town of Talence, which can be seen at the entrance to the new Halles, see the sculpture.